 |Home Mission Founder Bio President Bio Events CRNAs/SRNAs Info Our Testimonials Our Acceptance In NAP Contact Us|

-The DNAMP sponsors Diversity CRNA Information Sessions across the country where a panelist of Nurse Anesthesia Program Directors, predominantly minorityCRNAs and SRNAs discuss the admission process, rigors of the program, clinical, didactic courses and more.
+The DNAMP sponsors Diversity CRNA Information Sessions & Airway Simulation Lab workshops across the country where a panelist of Nurse Anesthesia Program Directors and predominantly minority CRNAs and SRNAs discuss the admission process, rigors of the program, clinical, didactic courses and more.
 Minority Nurses and Nursing Students attend these sessions to learn comprehensive information about the academic, familial, and financial preparedness to become a successful and competitive applicant and eventual nurse anesthesia student.
-Prominent leadership from the AANA has been consistent with our mission as they have been guest speakers for the Diversity CRNA Information Sessions.
-Past Diversity CRNA Information Sessions have been held at the University of Pennsylvania, Rutgers University, St. Matthew’s Baptist Church Community Center (NJ), University of Southern California, Miami, University of Maryland, Duke University, and Northeastern University.
-Future Diversity CRNA Information Sessions will be located at the University of Pittsburgh, Duke University and Drexel University.
+Prominent senior leadership from the AANA has been consistent with our mission as they have been guest speakers for the Diversity CRNA Information Sessions.
+Past Diversity CRNA Information Sessions have been held at the University of Pennsylvania, Rutgers University, St. Matthew’s Baptist Church Community Center (NJ), University of Southern California, Miami, University of Maryland, Duke University, Northeastern University, University of Pittsburgh, Drexel University, and the University of New England.
 The DNAMP sponsors Anesthesia Airway Workshops throughout the year for predominantly minority nurses from across the country learn about the details of the anesthesia machine, simulation of intubations, spinal and epidural placement and invasive line insertions.
 The DNAMP Board of Director CRNAs visit Historically Black Colleges and Universities (HBCU) Schools of Nursing and urban junior/senior high schools on Career Days to discuss Nurse Anesthesia as a viable career option.
 Further, established partnerships with minority nursing associations to collaborate on panels on advancing the nurse anesthesia profession to their membership.
 A year-end graduation dinner for members (Nurse Anesthesia Students and CRNAs) is planned for those who successfully completed the nurse anesthesia program.

 In 2007, Dr. Gould was nominated as a finalist for the Nursing Spectrum Nursing Excellence Award for the Mentorship Category.
 Dr. Gould is profiled in the Johnson & Johnson Discover Nursing Campaign website.
 In the same year, Minority Nurse Magazine wrote a featured article on The Minority Student Guide to Nurse Anesthesia Programs of which Dr. Gould was interviewed for the manuscript.
 Dr. Gould has presented for the New Jersey Association of Nurse Anesthetists (NJANA) on Diversity in the Nurse Anesthesia Profession (2007).

 In March 2008, a presentation, Diversity and Inclusion for EOF Nursing Students Considering Nurse Anesthesia was made to the State of New Jersey Educational Opportunity Fund Professional Association in Atlantic City, NJ.
 In 2009, Dr. Gould was awarded three prominent distinctions: Outstanding Alumna for Achievement and Leadership Award from the Tri-State Consortium of Educational Opportunity Programs; Outstanding Alumna Award from La Salle University School of Nursing; and Cherokee Inspired Comfort Award as the Top National Winner as an Advance Practice Nurse.
-In 2009, as a speaking engagement for the American Association of Nurse Anesthetists (AANA), Dr. Gould presented on The Implications of Cultural Diversity in Nurse Anesthesia Practice in SanDiego, CA. In September 2009, Dr. Gould was accepted as a member of Cohort 19 Wilmington University Doctorate in Education (Higher Education Concentration) Program.
+In 2009, as a speaking engagement for the American Association of Nurse Anesthetists (AANA), Dr. Gould presented on The Implications of Cultural Diversity in Nurse Anesthesia Practice in San Diego, CA. In September 2009, Dr. Gould was accepted as a member of Cohort 19 Wilmington University Doctorate in Education (Higher Education Concentration) Program.

-In 2009, the Diversity in Nurse Anesthesia Mentorship Program launched the website, www.diversitycrna.org of which enjoys over 1.5 million hits to date.
+In 2009, the Diversity in Nurse Anesthesia Mentorship Program launched the website, www.diversitycrna.org of which enjoys over 2.3 million hits to date.
 Strong networking and active dialogue interface on the Diversity in Nurse Anesthesia Mentorship Program Facebook page, moderated by Dr. Gould.

 In 2010, Dr. Gould had speaking engagements for various organizations: The Minority Nurse Leadership Institute at Rutgers University, How to Start Your Professional Organizations; District of Columbia Association of Nurse Anesthetists atthe Ritz-Carlton Hotel in Arlington, VA, Promoting Diversity in the Nurse Anesthesia Profession; National Association of Hispanic Nurses Conference in Washington, DC, Hispanic Nurse Anesthetists: A New Frontier.
 In 2011, Dr. Gould was the recipient of the Johnson & Johnson Campaign for Nurses (Semi-Finalist) Award.
 In 2012, She wasthe recipient of the Thomas H. Kean Outstanding Alumni Award.
-Dr. Gould has published two articles for Minority Nurse Magazine, Culturally Competent Nurse Anesthesia Care and Guide to CRNA Admissions.
-She is also on the Advisory Editorial Board for Minority Nurse Magazine and moderator of the Nurse Anesthesia Forum on their website.
+Dr. Gould have published four articles for Minority Nurse Magazine: Culturally Competent Nurse Anesthesia Care, Minority CRNAs and Student Registered Nurse Anesthetists: Soaring to New Heights with Doctoral Degrees, and Improving Diversity in Nurse Anesthesia and Guide to CRNA Admissions.
+She is also on the Advisory Editorial Board for Minority Nurse Magazine.

-Dr. Gould is a member of Sigma Theta Tau, Honor Society and Delta Sigma Theta Sorority, Inc. She is married with children and resides in New Jersey.
+Dr. Gould is a member of Sigma Theta Tau Honor Society and Delta Sigma Theta Sorority, Inc. She is married with children and resides in New Jersey.

-Copyright © 2013 Diversity in Nurse Anesthesia Mentorship Program
+Copyright © 2014 Diversity in Nurse Anesthesia Mentorship Program